zwave-js/node-zwave-js/packages/core/api.md

     set value(v: number);
 }

-// Warning: (ae-missing-release-tag) "DurationUnit" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "DurationUnit" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type DurationUnit = "seconds" | "minutes" | "unknown" | "default";

-// Warning: (ae-missing-release-tag) "encapsulationCCs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "encapsulationCCs" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export const encapsulationCCs: readonly CommandClasses[];

-// Warning: (ae-missing-release-tag) "EncapsulationFlags" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "EncapsulationFlags" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export enum EncapsulationFlags {